dasniko/keycloak-extensions-demo/README.md

 ![](https://img.shields.io/github/license/dasniko/keycloak-extensions-demo?label=License)
 ![](https://img.shields.io/badge/Keycloak-20.0-blue)

-## Keycloak User Storage Provider
+## Keycloak User Storage Providers

+[Flintstones](./flintstones-userprovider) - Demo user storage provider, providing some members of the Flintstones family in a read-only mode, from an in-memory repository.

-[Flintstones- & Peanuts-UserProvider](./user-provider) - demo user storage providers, providing some members of the respective families in a read-only mode.
+[Peanuts](./peanuts-userprovider) - Demo user storage provider, providing some members of the Peanuts family in a read-only mode, via an external API.

 ## Keycloak Authenticators